Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 3. If both inputs are OFF output is OFF.

-The diagram above shows an XOR Gate build from four NAND Gates.
+The diagram above shows an XOR Gate built from four NAND Gates.
 The logic table for the NAND Gate is shown on the lower left.
 Like an XOR Gate, a NAND Gate has two inputs and one output.
 If both inputs are ON current the output is OFF.
 If either or both inputs are OFF the output is ON.

 Condition 1 (upper left) shows input 1 ON.
-NAND Gate A has one input one so it turns ON.
+NAND Gate A has one input ON so it turns ON.
 NAND Gate B has two inputs ON so it turns OFF.
 NAND Gate C has one input ON so it turns ON.
 NAND Gate D has one input ON so it turns ON.

 Condition 2 (upper right) shows both inputs ON.
 NAND Gate A has both inputs ON so it turns OFF.
 NAND Gate B has one input ON so it turns ON.
 NAND Gate C has one input ON so it turns ON.
 NAND Gate D has both inputs ON so it turns OFF.